dibyendumajumdar/ravi/readthedocs/CrashCourseInLua.rst

   print(x//y) -- integer division results in 0
   print(x/y) -- floating division results in 1.3333333333333

+Note that officially the '//' operator does floor division, hence if one or both of its operands is floating point then the result is also a floating point representing the floor of the division of its operands.

 Having integer types has also made it natural to have support for bitwise operators in Lua 5.3.